Bezawada Gopala Reddy

 Bezawada Gopala Reddy (5 August 1907 – 9 March 1997) was an Indian freedom fighter, writer and politician.
-He was the Chief Minister of the erstwhile Indian state, Andhra State from 1955 to 1956 and later served as the Governor of Uttar Pradesh from 1967 to 1972.
+He was the second and last Chief Minister of the erstwhile Indian state, Andhra State from 1955 to 1956 and later served as the Governor of Uttar Pradesh from 1967 to 1972.
 He was popularly known as "Andhra Tagore" in recognition of his literary works.

 Early and personal life

 Reddy was born on 5 August 1907 in Buchireddypalem in the Nellore district of present-day Andhra Pradesh (then part of Madras Presidency) to Pattabhiram Reddy and Seethamma.
 He completed his school education in the same village before furthering his studies at Andhra Jatiya Kalashala from 1921 to 1924 in Machilipatnam.
 Reddy pursued graduation in D.Litt at Visva-Bharati University in Shantiniketan, West Bengal.
 Upon his return from West Bengal in 1927, he actively participated in the freedom movement, notably contributing to the Salt March and Quit India Movement.
 As a consequence of his involvement, he faced arrest and imprisonment at Vellore and Tanjavore jails.

 Reddy was married to Lakshmikanthamma, the daughter of the freedom fighter Tikkavarapu Rami Reddy and Sudarshanamma.
 She was also a student at Shantiniketan and involved in the freedom movement.
 Reddy's admiration for Rabindranath Tagore's works inspired him to translate many of his books into the Telugu language.